 Stecca No-Knead Baguette

-- 1/4 teaspoon instant, or other active dry yeast; If you want closer to 6 hour rise, add 1/2 teaspoon yeast instead.
+- ¼ teaspoon instant yeast or other active dry yeast; If you want closer to 6 hour rise, add ½ teaspoon yeast instead.

 - additional flour for dusting